Trump suggests challenging TV network licenses over 'fake news'

 By David Shepardson

-WASHINGTON (Reuters) - President Donald Trump suggested challenging licenses for NBC and other broadcast news networks on Wednesday, a salvo that followed reports his own secretary of state had called him a "moron" after a discussion of the U.S. nuclear arsenal.
+WASHINGTON (Reuters) - U.S. President Donald Trump suggested challenging licenses for NBC and other broadcast news networks following reports by NBC News that his secretary of state had called him a "moron" after a discussion of the U.S. nuclear arsenal.

 "With all of the Fake News coming out of NBC and the Networks, at what point is it appropriate to challenge their License?
 Bad for country!"
-Trump, a Republican, wrote in a post on Twitter.
+Trump, a Republican, wrote in a post on Twitter on Wednesday.

-Trump and his supporters have repeatedly used the term "fake news" to cast doubt on critical media reports about his administration, often without providing any evidence to support their case that the reports untrue.
+Trump and his supporters have repeatedly used the term "fake news" to cast doubt on media reports critical of his administration, often without providing any evidence to support their case that the reports were untrue.

+Trump kept up his criticism of the media in an appearance with Canadian Prime Minister Justin Trudeau, saying: "It is frankly disgusting the press is able to write whatever it wants to write."

+In a tweet late on Wednesday, Trump said: "Network news has become so partisan, distorted and fake that licenses must be challenged and, if appropriate, revoked.
+Not fair to public!"

 Any move to challenge media companies' licenses, however, would likely face significant hurdles.

-The Federal Communications Commission does not license broadcast networks, but issues them to individual broadcast stations that are renewed on a staggered basis for eight-year periods.
+The Federal Communications Commission, an independent federal agency, does not license broadcast networks, but issues them to individual broadcast stations that are renewed on a staggered basis for eight-year periods.

-Democratic Senator Ed Markey wrote Pai on Wednesday asking him to "withstand any urges from President Trump to harm the news media and infringe upon the First Amendment," a reference to the U.S. constitutional guarantee of free speech and press freedom.
+Senator Ed Markey wrote Pai on Wednesday asking him to "withstand any urges from President Trump to harm the news media and infringe upon the First Amendment," a reference to the U.S. Constitution's free speech and press freedom guarantee.

-Markey added that "it is inappropriate for the president to propose challenging broadcasters’ licenses because he disagrees with their coverage."
+Democratic U.S. Representative Frank Pallone said Trump "seemed to threaten broadcasters' licenses only because he disagreed with their reporting.
+This threat alone could intimidate the press and lead to skewed and unfair reporting."

+FCC Commissioner Jessica Rosenworcel responded to Trump by tweeting a link to an FCC fact sheet.
+"Not how it works," she said on Twitter.

 'FAIRNESS DOCTRINE'

-According to a fact sheet on the FCC website, when reviewing licenses the agency must determine if a renewal is in the public interest.
+When reviewing licenses the FCC must determine if a renewal is in the public interest, according to an agency fact sheet on its website.

 The FCC said in the fact sheet it expects "station licensees to be aware of the important problems and issues facing their local communities and to foster public understanding by presenting programming that relates to those local issues."

-The agency does not issue similar licenses for cable networks like CNN and MSNBC, or regulate internet news or other websites.
+The agency does not issue similar licenses for cable networks such as CNN and MSNBC, or regulate internet news or other websites.

 The FCC has said the First Amendment "expressly prohibits the commission from censoring broadcast matter" and that its role "in overseeing program content is very limited."